System Design Space

 Key question: Can separate user actions be linked together?

-Risk example: Single device identifier links behavior across contexts.
+Risk example: A single device identifier links user behavior across contexts.

 IIdentifiability